 You can host your content library using Google Docs or Sharepoint, an internal wiki, in your CRM, or in a sales enablement platform.

 While you audit and organise your sales content, it's essential to remember that times change, and content that was relevant in the past might not be today.
-You must keep the content library up to date to enable your sales team to fulfill the target audience's expectations.
+You must keep the content library up to date to enable your sales team to fulfil the target audience's expectations.

 So within six months of a new product, solution or service being launched, you should aim to have one or two case studies explaining the offering, the challenges it resolves, and the result for your customer.
-During this period, use your CRM system to find customers who could potentially be good case study subjects.
+During this period, use your CRM system to find customers who could potentially be exemplary case study subjects.

 Create email templates

 Email is the most effective way for sales reps to connect with potential and existing customers.
 But many sales reps spend hours agonising over their email copy.
 They need standardised email templates, directly accessible from their inbox, that can be adjusted depending on the recipient and sent quickly.
 Templates like these will dramatically increase sales reps' productivity and satisfaction.

 If you're just getting started with sales enablement, find out what content you should focus on in our article, The best sales enablement content to prioritise.

 Ten years ago, sales were a manual business.
 Today, the reality is very different.
 Processes that were once manual can now be automated, which means sales reps can reach more prospects and speed up the sales cycle.

 These are a few examples of ways you can use automation to impact your sales process positively: